shahabqamar/seinfeld/README.md

 ![Its not a lie!](https://media.giphy.com/media/j0a8Kr0uDKQec/giphy.gif)

-The simulator uses computer's webcam and micrphone to detect motion and audio.
+The simulator uses computer's webcam and microphone to detect motion and audio.
 It plays a variety of popular Seinfeld basslines when the webcam detects motion and a laugh track when it detects end of dialogue.

 ## How does it work?